Keyfactor/hydrantid-caplugin/docsource/configuration.md

 ## Overview

-The HID Global HydrantId AnyCA Gateway REST plugin extends the capabilities of HydrantId Certificate Authority Service to Keyfactor Command via the Keyfactor AnyCA Gateway.
-This plugin leverages the HydrantId REST API with Hawk authentication to provide comprehensive certificate lifecycle management.
+The HID Global HID AnyCA Gateway REST plugin extends the capabilities of HID Certificate Authority Service to Keyfactor Command via the Keyfactor AnyCA Gateway.
+This plugin leverages the HID REST API with Hawk authentication to provide comprehensive certificate lifecycle management.
 The plugin represents a fully featured AnyCA Plugin with the following capabilities:

 * **CA Sync**:
-    * Download all certificates issued by the HydrantId CA
+    * Download all certificates issued by the HID CA
     * Support for incremental and full synchronization
     * Automatic extraction of end-entity certificates from PEM chains
 * **Certificate Enrollment**: